-The reason why I have chosen these 6 trends is because in 2012 we have become more focused on developing creative, comfortable and easy outdoor living spaces.
-We are extending our homes into the garden and vise verse.
+The reason why I have chosen these 6 trends is that in 2012 we have become more focused on developing creative, comfortable, and easy outdoor living spaces.
+We are extending our homes into the garden and vice versa.

 Glow Rocks Now Lighting Up The Outdoors

-Can you transform you driveway into the Milky Way?
-Well it seems that you can with these funky glow stones.
+Can you transform your driveway into the Milky Way?
+Well, it seems that you can with these funky glow stones.
 They have been around for a few years and have been very popular in the US.
 However, they are quickly gaining more and more attention here in Australia as their potential is being realized.
-I do like the idea but would prefer it for smaller scale projects like glow in the dark house numbers or a subtle edging around the pool.
-It also looks great indoors for counter tops.
+I do like the idea but would prefer it for smaller-scale projects like glow in the dark house numbers or a subtle edging around the pool.
+It also looks great indoors for countertops.

 If you are interested in this neat idea, it’s as easy as calling your local concrete contractor and making an enquiry.
 Here are a few contacts I have already sourced for you.

 Contact: Sami Jarvela

 According to the Oxford dictionary, the definition of Topiary is ‘the art or practice of clipping shrubs or trees into ornamental shapes’.
 For dedicated gardeners, this is not only a challenge but a lot of fun.
 If you are aiming to bring some creativity into your garden then this is one way to do it.
 I can see why people are attracted to this kind of gardening however as the definition outlines it is an art which means you need to spend time and effort to achieve the results.

 For more information on how to get started in this form of art visit: All About Topiary

 Most of us enjoy the activity of sitting around a fire and sharing stories with friends or family, well the good news is now you can bring this experience into your own backyard.
 Fire pits are great for socializing and creating an atmosphere.
 You can create these settings in various ways that look stylish and manageable.
 I really love this idea and it’s a classic replacement for those gas heaters we currently use.